manarai/scJDO/math_overview.md

-# Mathematical Foundations of scIDiff
+# Mathematical Foundations of scQDiff

-**scIDiff** (“single-cell Inference of Differential operators”) learns a *time-dependent drift field* that governs how cellular states move through latent space.
+**scQDiff** (“single-cell Inference of Differential operators”) learns a *time-dependent drift field* that governs how cellular states move through latent space.
-Unlike trajectory methods, scIDiff focuses on the **local Jacobian operators** of this drift, which encode stability, fragility, and fate-controlling regulatory modes.
+Unlike trajectory methods, scQDiff focuses on the **local Jacobian operators** of this drift, which encode stability, fragility, and fate-controlling regulatory modes.

 RNA velocity and Schrödinger-Bridge constraints may be used to guide drift learning,